brachypelma/payload-plugin-comments/readme.md

 We leave comment validation/approval up to the user.
 However, facilitate usage of this plugin, we outline how you might implement some common validation schemas in your application below.

+### Manually Review All Comments Submitted

+This is the default setting for this plugin, so if you call the `comments` function without an options object, you will have to manually review and approve every comment that comes in, since all incoming comments will be saved with an `isApproved` field value set to `false`.

+To learn about configuring the plugin to send email alerts when new comments are received and ready for review, [see the documentation on the `sendAlert` option and options starting with `alert`.](#sendalert-boolean)

 ### Automatically Approve All Comments Submitted

 If you want to allow unmoderated comments, simply call the `comments` function in your Payload init's `plugins` array with an options object whose `autoPublish` property is set to `true` and whose `autoPublishConditions` property is set to empty array (default value), e.g.: